NullandKale/OpenTKSplat/OpenTKSplat/Docs/1_Loading/PlyLoading.md

 end_header
 ```

-This is the header and it specifies the count of particles, and the same GaussianSplat struct that we were looking at before, but does not pack the data into arrays or Vec3 / Vec4's for us.
+This is the header and it specifies the count of particles, and the same GaussianSplat struct that we were looking at before, you will see many more parameters, but this is just because the .ply file does not pack the data into arrays or Vec3 / Vec4's for us.

 The garbage data after the header is the exact bytes of the set of particles, in the order and with the data type specified in the header.

-You could in theory copy this data directly into an object in memory, but it would be in a weird order, and I wanted the GaussianSplats to be in nice little structs that we could reason about easily.
+You could in theory copy this data directly into an object in memory, but it would be in a weird order, and include some extra data we do not need.
+I wanted the GaussianSplats to be in nice little structs that we could reason about easily, so I needed a way to easily and quickly parse the data inside the .ply file.

 # The neat little trick, treating the ply file like a dict